-Being 5S the foundation for Lean Manufacturing, it is really important to design a good training that captures employees attention and motivate them to learn and support the program.
-After a lot of trial and error I came up with two different ways to do this training.
-Which one I choose, depend on how much time we want to dedicate for training, the target area and the employees availability.
+Being 5S the foundation for Lean Manufacturing, it is really important to design good training that captures employees attention and motivate them to learn and support the program.
+After a lot of trial and error, I came up with two different ways to do this training.
+Which one I choose, depending on how much time we want to dedicate for training, the target area and the employee’s availability.

 The Two Steps Training takes two days, the first day is for all the theory plus the first S, including the kick off of the Red Tag Campaign.
-Between both trainings days usually we have one to two weeks that use to decide what to do with all the stuff that end up on the Red Tag Area.
+Between both training days usually, we have one to two weeks that use to decide what to do with all the stuff that ends up on the Red Tag Area.
 The second day is to complete the next four S. We dedicate a good amount of time to select the permanent location for all the equipment, tools and materials needed in the target area.
-The whole group works moving things around, labeling, cleaning and painting.
-We can not set standards too fast, we always have a one hour session about two weeks afer the second training day to go over the procedures and standards established to check the status.
+The whole group works moving things around, labeling, cleaning, and painting.
+We can not set standards too fast, we always have a one-hour session about two weeks after the second training day to go over the procedures and standards established to check the status.
 Are they working?
 Do we need to change something?
 Can we make everything official?

 The Step by Step training takes between four to five days but is really through because literally take the employees by the hand and walk them through the whole process.

-How do you do your 5S trainings?
+How do you do your 5S training?
 Which way proves more successful for you?